Putting Predatory Lending Out of Business Through Affordable Small-Dollar Loans

-In 2015, we launched a scaling plan that called for us to finance 17,000 loans by 2023, with the goal of becoming operationally self-sufficient (as a high volume, low margin lender, we need scale to break even) By 2017, we reached 24% self-sufficiency.
-In the meantime we supplement philanthropy with a Direct Public Offering where social investors earn an average of 5%; to date we’ve raised $1.4M.
+In 2015, we launched a scaling plan that called for us to finance 17,000 loans by 2023, with the goal of becoming operationally self-sufficient (as a high volume, low margin lender, we need scale to break even).
+By 2017, we reached 24% self-sufficiency.
+Currently, we supplement philanthropy with a Direct Public Offering where social investors earn an average of 5%; to date we’ve raised $1.4M.
 This capital is used to invest in our operating capacity to reach our target and pay back investors.

 10. Team: What is the current composition of your team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?

 We have a world-class team of 30 full-time employees and nine dedicated volunteer board members.
 75% are minorities, and 70% are female--mirroring our client base.
 As CEO, I oversee a seven-person Executive Team, which in turn manages staff in our five departments: Lending, Coaching, Accounting, Systems, and Communications.
-We have a dedicated HR Officer and our highly professional and efficient in our operations.
-Finally, we have a detail staffing plan to meet our needs as we grow!
+We have a dedicated HR Officer and are highly professional and efficient in our operations.
+Finally, we have a detailed staffing plan to meet our needs as we grow.